mckennapsean/dissertation/content/06-security.md

 ### Visualization Artifacts

 We present an overview of the 20 data sketches we produced in [@fig:sketches];
-please see the Appendix for a full-page version of each data sketch.
+please see the project website[^design-methods] for a full-page version of each data sketch.
 We categorized each data sketch into four high-level groupings --- network graphs, maps, aggregated charts, and time --- which helped guide our discussion with our network analyst.
 We performed a free-form, informal evaluation session with our